MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - Secure, by having the game developer explicitly expose functions
 - Easy to integrate, since everything is inside of a single .c and .h file
 - Hot reloadable scripting language, by having every mod be a DLL that isn't able to store state
-- Hot reloadable configuration language, by having the modder create a function starting with a special name like `define_` for every new entity type they want to declare
+- Hot reloadable configuration language, by having the modder create a function starting with a special name like `define_human_` for every new human type they want to introduce

 # Example program